publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch87/schI/m__us_usc_t10_s1701.md

 >     In this section:

->         “(1) The term “employee” has the meaning given that term in [section 2105 of title 5][/us/usc/t5/s2105], United States Code.
+>         “(1) The term ‘employee’ has the meaning given that term in [section 2105 of title 5][/us/usc/t5/s2105], United States Code.

->         “(2) The term “veteran” has the meaning given that term in [section 101 of title 38][/us/usc/t38/s101], United States Code.
+>         “(2) The term ‘veteran’ has the meaning given that term in [section 101 of title 38][/us/usc/t38/s101], United States Code.

 >     “(e) __Termination.—__